-Particulars
+Particulars As at

-June 30, 2019

-March 31, 2019
+June 30, 2019 March 31, 2019

-Provision for post sales client support and other provisions
+Provision for post sales client support and other provisions 84 83

-583

-576
+84 83

-Provision for post sales client support and other provisions represents cost associated with providing post sales support services which are accrued at the time of recognition of revenues and are expected to be utilized over a period of 6 months to 1 year.
+Provision for post sales client support and other provisions represents costs associated with providing sales support services which are accrued at the time of recognition of revenues and are expected to be utilized over a period of 6 months to 1 year.

-Provision for post sales client support and other provisions is included in cost of sales in the consolidated statement of comprehensive income.
+Provision for post sales client support and other provisions is included in cost of sales in the condensed consolidated statement of comprehensive income.

-As at June 30, 2019 and March 31, 2019 claims against the Group, not acknowledged as debts, (excluding demands from income tax authorities- Refer to Note 2.12) amounted to '230 crore and ₹230 crore respectively.
+As at June 30, 2019 and March 31, 2019, claims against the Group, not acknowledged as debts, (excluding demands from income tax authorities- Refer to Note 2.12) amounted to ₹230 crore (\$33 million) each.

 The Group is subject to legal proceedings and claims, which have arisen in the ordinary course of business.
-The Company's management does not reasonably expect that these legal actions, when ultimately concluded and determined, will have a material and adverse effect on the Company's results of operations or financial condition.
+The company's management does not reasonably expect that these legal actions, when ultimately concluded and determined, will have a material and adverse effect on the company's results of operations or financial condition.